Shadow Fight: Shadow Fight 3

 Unlike its predecessors, Shadow Fight 3 does not represent fighters as silhouettes.
-Instead, they are rendered as lifelike three-dimensional characters in a richly animated environment.
+Instead, they are rendered as lifelike three-dimensional characters in an animated environment.
 Players build up a gauge during combat, which allows them to temporarily enter 'Shadow Form'.
-This allows them to use shadow abilities.
 Shadow abilities are based on the player's current gear and faction.
 Items are acquired in the form of collectible cards that can be earned or purchased.